 Public notice of the educational rights of homeless children and youths is displayed in all schools in the main office area.

-The learning objectives to be achieved at each child’s grade level or, in high school, a copy of the syllabus for each course is distributed at open houses, back-to-school nights, and is available upon request to the teacher.
+The learning objectives to be achieved at each child’s grade level or secondary course are provided to parents via a copy of the syllabus for each course or dissemination of a grade level SOL at a Glance document.
+These items are distributed at open house and/or back-to-school night and are available upon request to the teacher.

 Postsecondary Education and Employment Data